sitepoint/debian-image-builder/README.md

 (again, sans the s3:// prefix) and the AMI will be registered there instead.

-Note that due to limitations of AWS and/or euca2ools, the AMI will be uploaded to S3_BUCKET first, and then moved automatically (using ``s3cmd``) to CUSTOM_S3_PATH during a later step before finally being registered.
+Note that due to AWS limitations, the AMI will be uploaded to S3_BUCKET first, and then moved automatically to CUSTOM_S3_PATH during a later step before finally being registered.
 While it's generally safe to execute debian-image-builder multiple times simultaneously for quickly building a large number of AMIs, you will need to make sure no two builds are using S3_BUCKET at the same time (and debian-image-builder will fail to start if it detects this condition).

 Be careful to ensure that S3 buckets specified by S3_BUCKET and CUSTOM_S3_PATH are located in the same region as the instance running